urbandrone/futils/examples/ex06-monoids.md

 ## The end
-This tutorial has shown you how `futils` can be used to apply operations onto monoidal datatypes with the help of `All`, `foldMap` and how this allowed us to validate a bunch of required formelements into a single value.
+This tutorial has shown you how `futils` can be used to apply operations onto monoidal datatypes with the help of `All` and `foldMap`, and how this allowed us to validate a bunch of required formelements into a single value.

 ---